datastackacademy/deb-intro/deb/ch1/ep9/README.md

 ### `Apply()`: Multi-Column Transformations

-While the `.map()` method allows transformation over a single column, pandas Dataframe `.apply()` method allows transformtion over multiple column values.
+While the `.map()` method allows transformation over a single column, pandas DataFrame `.apply()` method allows transformation over multiple column values.
 You can use `.apply()` when you need to transform more than one column within a row.

 In the following example, we create an `encode_route_key()` method which concatenates airline, src, and dest fields  to create a unique route key for each row: